You are here

 As drivers zoom through Colorado on 1-70, a colorful new mural on a large grain bin outside Limon tells potential visitors the story of agriculturalists who live just off the interstate.

 Staci Beauford grew up on a farm in Colorado not far from the site of the painting she recently completed near Limon.
-Although she now calls Arkansas home, with the help of her sister, a cousin, and a friend, Beauford brought a massive scene depicting a man and a little girl filled with a rural Colorado landscape to life.
+Although she now calls Arkansas home, with the help of her sister Kayla Ravenkamp of Limon, Colorado, a cousin, Audrey Sayles of Seibert, Colorado, and a friend, Krystal Wiser of Greenwood, Arkansas, Beauford brought a massive scene depicting a man and a little girl filled with a rural Colorado landscape to life.

 Beauford’s artistic talents were first noticed after she painted on her parent’s propane tank several years ago.
 The propane company appreciated her abilities so much they asked her to paint on their large storage tanks.
 A few years later, the city of Limon was looking for new ways to tell its story and attract visitors.

 “Limon is about 100 miles out from Denver and the interstate goes right by, but most people go right on by to get to Rocky Mountains,” Beauford explains.
 “They wanted to get some art in the area and they approached me about it.”

 The Limon painting, called Heart of Harvest, is about six times larger than anything Beauford has painted before.
 The team was surprised, but with help from local businesses the larger than life artwork took just one week to complete.

 Before the ladies broke out paint or paintbrushes, they carefully prepared the surface of the grain bin.
 They power washed, cleaned, and scraped the galvanized metal.